holepunchto/hyperdrive/README.md

   sparseMetadata: true // only download data on metadata feed when requested
   metadataStorageCacheSize: 65536 // how many entries to use in the metadata hypercore's LRU cache
-  contentStorageCacheSize: 65536 // how many entries to use in the content hypercore's LRU cache }
+  contentStorageCacheSize: 65536 // how many entries to use in the content hypercore's LRU cache
+  extensions: [], // The list of extension message types to use }
 ```